Sensitive Location Data Checklist for Buyers

 Contract Controls That Matter

-The DPA and order form should do more than say "privacy compliant."
-They should define prohibited uses, venue exclusions, retention limits, audit rights, subprocessor notice, security controls, and the steps taken when a source is removed.
-For higher-risk use cases, add a control that requires written approval before combining mobility data with identity graphs, CTV/ACR, or CRM segments.
-This is especially important for audience targeting and cross-channel measurement, where the same technical join can be benign in aggregate reporting and risky in individual-level activation.
+The DPA and order form should define prohibited uses, venue exclusions, retention limits, audit rights, subprocessor notice, and source-removal steps.
+For higher-risk use cases, require written approval before combining mobility with identity graphs, CTV/ACR, or CRM segments, especially for audience targeting and cross-channel measurement where the same join can be safe in aggregate and risky at device level.

-Use the NIST Privacy Framework as a neutral vocabulary for mapping identify, govern, control, communicate, and protect activities.
-It will not answer every legal question, but it helps procurement, security, and privacy teams score evidence consistently.
+Use the NIST Privacy Framework to map identify, govern, control, communicate, and protect activities across procurement, security, and privacy teams.

 Pilot Design for Sensitive-Location Use Cases

-1. Pre-register the intended use: site selection, measurement, market research, or activation.
+1. Pre-register intended use: site selection, measurement, market research, or activation.

-2. Use sample geographies that include edge cases such as dense urban trade areas, malls, airports, and healthcare corridors.
+2. Use sample geographies with malls, airports, and healthcare corridors as edge cases.

 3. Inspect exclusions by category before model testing so lift does not hide policy failure.

-4. Require delivery in a clean workspace or secure bucket with limited retention and access logging.
+4. Deliver in a clean workspace with limited retention and access logging.

-5. Document how pilot outputs will be deleted or converted into production tables after the test.
+5. Document how pilot outputs delete or promote to production tables.

-For a broader procurement flow, use the enterprise data pilot checklist and RFP scoring matrix so legal review, data science validation, and finance scoring happen against the same facts.
+Use the enterprise data pilot checklist and RFP scoring matrix so legal, data science, and finance score the same evidence.

 Frequently Asked Questions